mdn/browser-compat-data/docs/contributing.md

 ### Optional: Generating data using the mdn-bcd-collector project

 If the feature you're interested in is an API, CSS or JavaScript feature, you can cross-reference data against [mdn-bcd-collector](https://mdn-bcd-collector.appspot.com/).
 See the project's guide on [updating BCD using the results](https://github.com/foolip/mdn-bcd-collector#updating-bcd-using-the-results) for instructions.

+### Optional: Generating data by mirroring

+Many browsers within BCD can be derived from other browsers given they share the same engine, for example Opera derives from Chrome, and Firefox Android derives from Firefox.
+To help cut down time working on copying values between browsers, contributors may specify a value in the data to mirror the data for browsers from their upstream counterparts.
+See the [schema documentation](../schemas/compat-data.schema.md#mirroring-data) for more info.

+Note: originally, this functionality used to be provided as an executable script.
+However, because the script must be run manually, this meant that mirrored data would become stale rapidly.
+The proposal to move the mirroring into a build step was proposed in [#15083](https://github.com/mdn/browser-compat-data/issues/15083) to reduce maintenance time.

 ## Getting help